watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_configure_advanced_elasticsearch_settings.md

 ```
 Notes:
 * `passages` is the nested field that stores inner documents within a parent document.
 You may need to update it if you use a different nested field in your index.
-* `passages.sparse.tokens` refers to the field that stores the ELSER tokens for the inner documents.
+* `passages.sparse.tokens` refers to the field that stores the ELSER tokens or raw text for the inner documents.
+You may need to update it if you use a different nested field in your index.
+If the ELSER tokens are not available, you can also use the field that contains the raw text, but the search quality may degrade.
 * `"inner_hits": {"_source": {"excludes": ["passages.sparse"]}}` is to exclude the ELSER tokens from the inner documents in the search results.
 * `"_source": false` is to exclude all the top-level fields in the search results because only the inner documents in the search results will be used.
 * `$QUERY` is the variable for accesing the user query.
 It will make sure that the user query will be passed to the query body.